-- All ladders must be securely lashed or attended by another person. - Ladders should only be used as a work platform when the short duration or low risk of the work do not make a more stable platform (such as a tower) justified.
+- All ladders must be securely lashed or attended by another person.

+- Ladders should only be used as a work platform when the short duration or low risk of the work do not make a more stable platform (such as a towar) justified - work do not make a more stable platform (such as a tower) justified.